oisinBates/curlplus/README.md

 # curlplus

-This script allows the user to run a series of curl commands single or multiple urls.
+This script allows the user to run a series of curl commands single or multiple urls.<br>
 The user can choose to either run the script on a single url or a list of urls.

 ### Example Usage